manig1729/manig1729/README.md

 - ⚡ Fun fact: ...
 -->

-I am Manikandan Gunaseelan, a third-year undergraduate studying ECE at BITS Pilani K K Birla Goa Campus
+I am Manikandan Gunaseelan, an undergraduate studying ECE at BITS Pilani K K Birla Goa Campus

 Here you can find the different projects I have worked on (or am working on)

-You'll find a bit of Verilog, automation projects in python and small games on JavaScript
+You'll find a bit of Verilog, automation projects in python, small games in JavaScript and the config files for the programs I use